robmuh/robmuh.github.com/_posts/2014-05-09-nano-schooling-revisited.markdown

 Teens and adults simply from their maturity have gained the ability, generally, to stay on task and work independently.
-This means less need to constantly monitor their learning and bring them back on task, which is notably more pronouced in those 14 and under.
+This means less need to constantly monitor their learning and bring them back on task, which is notably more pronounced in those 14 and under.
 "See this remarkably simple responsive web app?
 1-day, $300.
 Now learn this stuff so you can make them."